dotnet/dotnet-monitor/documentation/learningPath/configuration.md

 * A list of properties with descriptions, types, and whether a property is required

 Types are defined in [definitions.md](https://github.com/dotnet/dotnet-monitor/blob/7eff2fd94ac2c05455a935d3b38beb5ca38d2ed0/documentation/api/definitions.md), and additional information about configuring collection rules can be found in the [collection rules](https://github.com/dotnet/dotnet-monitor/blob/7eff2fd94ac2c05455a935d3b38beb5ca38d2ed0/documentation/collectionrules) directory.
 Where appropriate, indicate if configuration only pertains to a specific version of `dotnet-monitor` (e.g. `7.0+`).

+## TESTING ONLY

+This is a link that erroneously points to main, instead of the designated hash [here](https://github.com/dotnet/dotnet-monitor/tree/main/documentation/configuration).